lchicay/CAR-T_paper_processor/Template_CLINICAL_paper.md

    - LastName: Last name of first author only (no "et al")
    - Short_Title: 6-8 key words from the title (connected with underscores)
    - Example: 2019_Fisher_CAR_T_Cell_Therapy
+   - IMPORTANT: do NOT use ``` in your output.
+The putput file MUST begin with "--- type:"

 3.  **YAML is Priority:** Focus on filling every field in the YAML frontmatter.
 This is a data extraction task.
 4.  **Data Formatting Rules (Strictly Follow):**